The Haunted Mansion (2003 film): Plot

 Leota then leads them to a locked trunk in the attic, in which Jim finds a letter that Elizabeth wrote to Gracey, revealing her intent to marry him and indicating that she was murdered.
 Ramsley then appears and it is revealed that he murdered Elizabeth to prevent his master from abandoning his heritage, as he believed their relationship was unacceptable.
 To hide the truth, Ramsley detains the children in another trunk and literally throws Jim out of the mansion, subsequently enchanting it to keep him at bay.
 As Gracey and Sara rendezvous in the ballroom, she is confused when he asks if she recognizes him and insists she is Elizabeth.
 The room then fills with dancing ghosts as Gracey reveals his true colors, but Sara denies being Elizabeth and flees to her room.
 Gracey starts to have doubts, but Ramsley insists that Sara is Elizabeth and will eventually remember as he then blackmails her into marrying Gracey in exchange for her children's safety.
-At Leota's encouragement, Jim breaks in to the mansion, rescuing the children and stopping the wedding.
-He then gives Elizabeth's letter to Gracey, who furiously confronts Ramsley, who rages at his master's apparent selfishness for loving Elizabeth and summons wraiths to attack the group.
+Encouraged by Leota, Jim breaks in to the mansion, rescuing the children and stopping the wedding.
+He then gives Elizabeth's letter to Gracey, who furiously confronts Ramsley, who rages at his master's apparent selfishness for falling in love with Elizabeth and summons wraiths to attack the group.
 However, with the truth revealed, a demon emerges from the ballroom's fireplace and drags Ramsley down to Hell.
 He attempts to take Jim with him, but Jim is saved by Gracey.

 Sara collapses, having been poisoned by Ramsley during the wedding ceremony.
-The spectral orb appears and, possessing Sara, is revealed to be Elizabeth, who could only be freed from her spectral form once the truth was revealed.
-She and Gracey reunite as Sara is revived.
+The spectral orb appears and, possessing Sara, is revealed to be Elizabeth, who could only be freed from this form once the truth was revealed; she and Gracey reunite as Sara is revived, meaning Gracey can finally see Elizabeth again.
 With the curse lifted, Gracey gives the Evers the deed to the mansion and departs to Heaven with Elizabeth and the mansion's inhabitants.
 Afterwards, the Evers set off for their intended vacation, accompanied by Leota and a quartet of singing busts that Jim and the children encountered in the cemetery.